 Artificial intelligence (AI) is proving effective in responding to public health situations.
 The Canadian company BlueDot employs AI to scan 100,000 online articles for public health information daily in 65 languages.
 This allowed the company to alert customers about Covid-19 before the CDC and WHO did it.

-Health tech company Metabiota offered early analysis about the Covid-19 spread.
+Health tech company Metabiota offered an early analysis about the Covid-19 spread.
 This accurate data predicted the disease would reach Japan, South Korea, and Taiwan a week before it was reported within their borders.

 Blockchain helps streamline medical supply chains to ensure doctors and patients can access the tools they need when they need them.
 It also prevents contaminated items from arriving in warehouses and stores.